-Meditation: Ask yourself a couple of very simple questions: Do you believe that God's word has power to change and transform your life?
+Meditation: In the infancy of this New Year ask yourself a couple of very simple questions: Do you believe that God's word has power to change and transform your life?
 And are you eager to hear and believe the word of God?
 When Jesus taught he spoke with authority.
 He spoke the word of God as no one had spoken it before.
 When the Rabbis taught they supported their statements with quotes from other authorities.
 The prophets spoke with delegated authority - "Thus says the Lord."
 When Jesus spoke he needed no authorities to back his statements.
 He was authority incarnate - the Word of God made flesh.
 When he spoke, God spoke.
 When he commanded even the demons obeyed.
 Do you respond to God's commands as God wants you to?

 Prayer: Attend to the pleas of your people with heavenly care, O Lord, we pray, that they may see what must be done and gain strength to do what they have seen.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.

-Contemplation: Saint Augustine once remarked that the "devils confessed Christ, but lacking charity it availed nothing...They confessed a sort of faith, but without love.
+Contemplation: Saint Augustine once remarked that "devils confessed Christ, but lacking charity it availed nothing...They confessed a sort of faith, but without love.
 Hence they were devils."
 We must always remember that faith is mighty, but without love faith profits nothing (ref.
 1 Corinthians 13).
 True faith works through love (ref.
-Galalatians 5:6) and abounds in hope (ref.
+Galatians 5:6) and abounds in hope (ref.
 Romans 15:13).
 That is why faith is both a free gift of God and the free assent of our will to the whole truth that God has revealed.
 To live, grow, and persevere in the faith to the end, we must nourish it with the word of God.
 The Lord gives us his Holy Spirit to enlighten our minds that we may grow in his truth and in the knowledge of his great love for each of us.
 If we approach God's word submissively, with an eagerness to do everything the Lord desires, we are in a much better position to learn what God wants to teach us through his word.
-Are you eager to be taught by the Lord and, once taught by Christ, to conform your minds and hearts and your very life according to the Word of the Lord?
+Thus today we should ask ourselves: (1) Am I eager and desiring to be taught by the Lord, and, (2) once taught by Christ, will I conform my life according to the Word of the Lord?

-Wednesday, January 15 ~ First Week in Ordinary Time
+Wednesday, January 13 ~ First Week in Ordinary Time Saint Hilary of Poitiers, Bishop and Doctor of the Church